How do you pronounce "RI Rank"?

 RI Rank is self-funded and runs on the work of volunteers.
 It is a not-for-profit organization, owned by the Rhode Island Free Press Co.
-We accept no contributions of any kind from elected officials, political organizations, "think tanks", PACs, etc. RI Rank is built on trust - the public's trust that the information we provide is accurate and unbiased.
+We accept no contributions of any kind.
+RI Rank is built on trust - the public's trust that the information we provide is accurate and unbiased.

 I love what you do - how can I donate?

 Most of our overhead has been generously provided to us at no cost and our workers are volunteers.

 If you love our work, the best contribution you can make is to spread the word.
 We want the RI electorate to be one that is educated on the decisions their representatives have made on their behalf.